moismailzai/cfs_openpgp/README.md

 * signing (EdDSA Edwards-curve Digital Signature Algorithm)

 # usage
-Run like so:
+Clone the codebase locally and run like so:
 ```
-cfs_openpgp --secret "a super-secure secret phrase that's been generated from real entropy"
+cargo run -- --username "Alice" --email "alice@example.com" --secret "a super-secure secret phrase that's been generated from real entropy"
 ```

 This will output your ASCII-armored PGP certificate, a revocation signature, and the IDs and ASCII-armored representations of each key.

 # acknowledgements
-Many thanks to @nwalfield of the [Sequoia](https://www.sequoia-pgp.org/) project for all the help on freenode/#sequoia.
+Many thanks to [Neil Walfield](https://github.com/nwalfield) of the [sequoia_openpgp](https://www.sequoia-pgp.org/) project for all the help on freenode #sequoia.